MarkAYoder/PRUCookbook/docs/05blocks/blocks.md

 Notice the period is 15ns which gives us a frequency of about 67MHz.
 At this high frequency the breadboard that I'm using distorts the waveform so it's no longer a squarewave.
 The on time is 5.3ns and the off time is 9.8ns.
 That means `__R30 |= gpio;` took only one 5ns cycle and `__R30 &= ~gpio;	` also only took one cycle, but there is also a cycle needed for the loop.
 This means the compiler was able to implement the while loop in just three 5ns instructions!
 Not bad.

-The problem is, we want a square wave, so we need to add a delay to correct for the delay of looping back.
+We want a square wave, so we need to add a delay to correct for the delay of looping back.

 Here's the code (`pwm2.c`) that does just that.